Emily Susan Caulfeild1

 Last Edited=29 Aug 2008

-Mary Wood was born circa 1663.1 She was the daughter of Sir Henry Wood, 1st Bt. and Mary Gardiner.1 She married Charles Fitzroy, 2nd Duke of Cleveland, son of Charles II Stuart, King of Great Britain and Barbara Villiers, Duchess of Cleveland, in 1671.2 She died on 15 November 1680, from smallpox, without issue.2 She was buried on 16 November 1680 at Westminster Abbey, Westminster, London, England.2 She died intestate and her estate was administered to her husband's curators on 12 January 1680/81.2 She died intestate and her estate was administered to her husband on 19 September 1683.2
+Mary Wood was born circa 1663.1 She was the daughter of Sir Henry Wood, 1st Bt. and Mary Gardiner.1 She married Charles Fitzroy, 2nd Duke of Cleveland, son of Charles II Stuart, King of Great Britain and Barbara Villiers, Duchess of Cleveland, in 1671.2 She died on 15 November 1680, from smallpox, without issue.2 She was buried on 16 November 1680 at Westminster Abbey, Westminster, London, EnglandG.2 She died intestate and her estate was administered to her husband's curators on 12 January 1680/81.2 She died intestate and her estate was administered to her husband on 19 September 1683.2

 Citations

-1. [S11] Alison Weir, Britain's Royal Family: A Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 256.
-Hereinafter cited as Britain's Royal Family.
+1. [S11] Alison Weir, Britain's Royal Families: The Complete Genealogy (London, U.K.: The Bodley Head, 1999), page 256.
+Hereinafter cited as Britain's Royal Families.

 2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume III, page 283.
 Hereinafter cited as The Complete Peerage.

-3. [S3268] Hans Harmsen, "re: Chester Family," e-mail message from unknown author e-mail (Ziest, The Netherlands) to Darryl Roger Lundy, 21 August 2008.
-Hereinafter cited as "re: Chester Family".
+3. [S3268] Hans Harmsen, "re: Chester Family," e-mail message to Darryl Roger Lundy, 21 August 2008.
+Hereinafter cited as "re: Chester Family."

 Sir Henry Wood, 1st Bt.1